rio-ke/workman/linux/mysql/mysql-master-slave-switchover.md

 **To change slave to master conf**

-_Go to old-slave and use this command_
+_Go to slave and use this command_

 ```sql
 stop slave;